pypa/packaging.python.org/source/specifications/pyproject-toml.rst

   :ref:`License <core-metadata-license>`

 The table may have one of two keys.
-The ``file`` key has a string value that is a file path relative to ``pyproject.toml`` to the file which contains the license for the project.
+The ``file`` key has a string value that is a file path relative to :file:`pyproject.toml` to the file which contains the license for the project.
 Tools MUST assume the file's encoding is UTF-8.
 The ``text`` key has a string value which is the license of the project.
 These keys are mutually exclusive, so a